lingapsg/bus-transport-service/README.md

 # Bus Transport Service

 This repository contains implementation of SL bus transport service.
 It includes functionality to find top most bus lines with maximum stops and find bus stops for the given bus line.
+It exposes the following 2 APIs.

+ * find bus lines with maximum stops
+ * find bus stops for the given bus line

 ## Building